robinrodricks/FluentListView/README.md

 This section is for those who are familiar with using a ListView, either from .NET or (shudder) from Petzold-style windows.
 Complete novices can skip this section.

 For those of you who have struggled with a ListView before, you must unlearn.
-An FluentListView is not a drop in replacement for a ListView.
-If you have an existing project, you cannot simply create an FluentListView instead of creating a ListView.
-An FluentListView needs a different mindset.
+A FluentListView is not a drop in replacement for a ListView.
+If you have an existing project, you cannot simply create a FluentListView instead of creating a ListView.
+A FluentListView needs a different mindset.
 If you can perform the mind-mangling step of changing your thinking, FluentListView will be your best friend.

 Beware of ListViewItems.
-You never need to add ListViewItems to an FluentListView.
+You never need to add ListViewItems to a FluentListView.
 If you find yourself adding things to the Items collection, creating ListViewItems, or adding sub-items to anything, then you need to stop – you are being seduced to the dark side.
-An FluentListView does all that work for you.
+A FluentListView does all that work for you.
 It owns the ListViewItems and will destroy and recreate them as needed.
 Your job is to tell the FluentListView what information you want the ListViewItems to contain, and then to give it the list of objects to show.

 Resist the temptation to add, edit, remove, or otherwise mess with ListViewItems – it will not work.

 There is also no need to hide information in a ListViewItem.
 Old style ListView programming often required attaching a key of some sort to each ListViewItem, so that when the user did something with a row, the programmer would know which model object that row was related to.
 This attaching was often done by creating one or more zero-width columns, or by setting the Tag property on the ListViewItem.

-With an FluentListView, you do not need to do this.
+With a FluentListView, you do not need to do this.
 The FluentListView already knows which model object is behind each row.
 In many cases, the programmer simply uses the SelectedObjects property to find out which model objects the user wants to do something to.

 Close your eyes and imagine...
 --------------------------------------------------------------------------------------------